gerph/riscos-presenter/rougol/speaker-notes.md

 Good evening!

-I don’t know how this talk will go over.
-But I hope that what you take away from it is something very different to what you were expecting when you joined.
+I don't know how this talk will go over.
+But I hope that it will be interesting, and maybe a little surprising.
 So, let’s go...

 ---

 # Introduction
 ## How I'll do this talk

-There are a lot of technology and features that I'll talk about.
+There are a lot of technologies and features that I'll talk about.
 I'll call them out as I come to them.
-Some of what I’m talking about may not be familiar to RISC OS users, but may be much more common to users outside of RISC OS.
+Some of what I’m talking about may not be familiar to RISC OS users.
+They may be much more common to users outside of RISC OS.
 If there's something you don't understand, and you feel you needs clarification, ask a question in the chat if you can.
 Someone else might be able to answer, or I may be able to address it immediately.

-At the end of each section I'm going to have a short break to answer questions on the section.
+At the end of each section I'm going to have a short break to answer questions on that section.
 This should give us a chance to talk about that section’s topics without getting too far ahead and people being completely lost.

 At the end of the talk, these slides and a bunch of links to resources will be made available.